County of San Diego 2022 Legislative Program

 2. Support legislation that would have a positive impact on equity for all.

-1. Support legislation that would provide flexibility and/or increased funding to the San Diego region to prepare, respond, and recover from a disaster or emergency.
+1. Support legislation that would provide flexibility and/or increased funding to the San Diego region to prepare, mitigate, respond, and recover from a wildfire, disaster, or emergency.

 3. Support legislation that would remove and relocate outside of the San Diego region the spent nuclear fuel stored at the decommissioned San Onofre Nuclear Generating Station.